csmaller/blog/content/blog/cold.md

 path: cold
 date: 2021-03-08T14:49:00.680Z
 title: Cold
-description: you use with your clever ruse ...
+description: .....
 ---
 \---------------------------

-It ain’t like forgiveness

-Is something I do well
+It ain’t like forgiveness Is something I do well

-Ain’t like Im living

-In a game of show and tell
+It's not like Im living In a game of show and tell

 And you hold me